 - Video Views.
 When you want to engage people with your video content.

 Depending on your goals, your type of promoted product, and your type of business, you need to decide who you want to target with your ads.
 On top of your country/city, you can add other conditions such as age, gender, interests, marital status, education, or even their local area.
-See here [LINK] for all the available options and specify who you want to reach.

 When you’re planning your first campaign on Facebook, it can be hard deciding how much you should spend.
-Every time-cost will vary based on the goals of your campaign, model of bidding, size of an audience that you want to target, competition in specific period of time (for example ads around Christmas time will be most expensive) etc.
+Every time-cost will vary based on the goals of your campaign, model of bidding, size of an audience that you want to target, competition in a specific period of time (for example ads around Christmas time will be most expensive) etc.

 Facebook estimates the average cost while you’re setting your targeting in Ad Manager or Power Editor.
 If you can’t run a test campaign, we recommend relying on those estimations.
 But remember that it’s only an approximate value and the final cost can be different.

 There are a few different ways to start advertising on Facebook.
 If you want to manage campaigns on your own, the best option is to use Facebook Ads Manager.
-This is Facebook’s own tool, which is free and will charge you only for cost of ads.
+This is Facebook’s own tool, which is free and will charge you only for the cost of ads.

 To use Ads Manager, it’s necessary to set up at least one of the available payment methods (note that these methods may change for some countries):